rockcookies/fnx-ui/packages/fnx-ui/src/calendar/index.en-US.md

 ## Single Date

-The following demonstrates the use of the pop-up layer to use the calendar component, the Date selection is complete, and the `onconfirm` event will be triggered.
+The following demonstrates the use of the pop-up layer to use the calendar component, the Date selection is complete, and the `onConfirm` event will be triggered.

 ```tsx
 import { Popup,Calendar } from 'fnx-ui';